GravityKit/GravityView/readme.txt

 = 1.22.1 =

+* Moved "Custom Content" field to top of field picker, in what Rafael calls the "Best idea of 2017 🏆"
 * Fixed: Entry oEmbeds not working when using "Plain" URL formats to embed
 * Fixed: Only published Views showing in Gravity Forms "Connected Views" menu